oescoba2/Vol4FallProj/Henry_workspace/2nd_draft_analysis.md

 Our full model succesfully kills cancer after the last treatment, but the immune system component of the model remains a weak point.
 The immune system model on its own performs poorly in the long term.
 It experiences discontinuities and negative cell populations after only 30 days.
-When integrated into our full model, immune response kills all cancer cells after chemotherapy regardless of tumor size.
+Initial conditions also highly affect results of the immune model.
+When we include the immune system in our full model, we mitigate a lot of negative consequences by inhibiting immune cells with chemotherapy.
-Thus, our immune system equations create unrealistically optimistic results.
+However, our immune system equations still contribute to our model's sensitivity to inital conditions.
+The sensitivity of our immune equations also casts doubt on whether our model accurately predicts the death of cancer cells after chemotherapy.

-Another weakness of our model is the large number of parameters.
+Another weakness of our model is the uncertainty of our parameters.
 Most of these parameters were found experimentally, but with different experiments under varying assumptions.
-Moreover, when we introduced a parameter to our final model to ihibit immune response based chemotherapy dosage, we simply chose a value which produced convincing qualitative results.
+Moreover, when we introduced a parameter to our final model to ihibit immune response due to chemotherapy, we simply chose a value which produced convincing qualitative results.
 Fully inspecting and adjusting our parameters would be difficult, but would make our model more quantitatively correct.

 Several simplifying assumptions also weaken our model.